PrabhaKar-Rao/java/section8/README.md

 - **Limited to simple conditions :** Ternary operators are best suited for simple conditions.
 Complex conditions may be difficult to read or understand when expressed using the ternary operator.
 ### Conclusion
 The ternary operator in Java provides a concise and elegant way to express conditional statements.
 When used appropriately, it can improve code readability and maintainability.
 However, it's essential to use it judiciously and avoid overcomplicating expressions.
+## Switch-Case Statements
+Switch-case statements in Java provide a convenient way to execute different blocks of code based on the value of a variable or expression.
+They offer a cleaner alternative to multiple `if-else` statements when dealing with multiple possible conditions.
+### Example